Debunking 7 Common Exercise Myths

 If you are just getting started with a personal exercise program, it can be tough to navigate some of the misinformation you might run by.
-Here are 7 specific exercise myths that you can go ahead and not believe...
+Here are seven specific exercise myths that you can go ahead and not believe...

 Unfortunately, there is no such thing as spot reducing.
 Performing resistance exercise for one area of your body will build muscle tone for that area.
 It will not help to burn fat only in that area.
-However, with regular cardiovascular exercise and resistance training for all of the muscles in the body, you will experience a positive change in body composition overall.
-This occurs by increasing your overall metabolism by burning more calories with physical activity and increasing your muscle mass, which will also speed your metabolism.
+However, with regular cardiovascular exercise and resistance training for all of the muscles in the body, you will experience a positive change in body composition overall.*

 Ask any personal trainer how many times they have heard this statement, especially from women.
 The amount of muscle that you would gain with regular resistance training would depend highly upon your genetic make-up and your gender.
 Women will not gain muscle mass like men do, and men who are tall and slim may have a more difficult time putting on muscle than one who has a shorter frame.
-Regardless, resistance training can help keep your bones strong and healthy and it can keep your metabolism revving, both of which are important in the aging process.

 Stretching before exercise can actually make your muscles more susceptible to injury.
 It is better to do some light cardiovascular exercise to warm up your muscles, such as walking or cycling, before you start your exercise routine.
-Stretching is OK after you finish your workout.
+Stretching is okay after you finish your workout.*